rivosinc/JumpStart/docs/reference_manual.md

 JumpStart provides a heap-based memory management system that supports allocations from DDR memory with different memory attributes (WB, WC, UC).
 A DDR WB heap is set up by default, but other heaps must be explicitly initialized before use.

+If the diag attribute `enable_heap` is set to `True` a DDR WB heap will be initialized for use.

+Custom heaps (of any memory type and size) must be explicitly set up to point to memory regions in the memory map of the diag.
+Note that multiple heaps can be active at a time but only one heap of a particular type (memory backing and memory attribute) can be set up at at time.

 #### Basic Memory Functions
 - `malloc()`, `free()`, `calloc()`, `memalign()`: Default memory allocation functions that use DDR WB memory.